39 Healthy Treats You Can Stuff in a Kong

 - Store Bought Kong Stuffing is a popular item at pet stores.
 It’s available in a wide variety of flavors and comes in an easy to use spray can. (it’s basically the Cheez Whiz of the dog world)

 - Broth (chicken or beef are popular choices) is a great supplement when stuffing a Kong because you can easily freeze it.
 What I like to do is dab a bit of peanut butter over the hole in the bottom of the Kong, then place it upside down in a cup and fill with your liquid and freeze it for a couple hours.

-*Puppy tip: Using some frozen low sodium chicken or beef broth in a Kong makes an excellent teething treat.
+Puppy tip: Using some frozen low sodium chicken or beef broth in a Kong can make an excellent teething toy.

-When starting out with Kong stuffing you can use some items you’ve already got on hand:
+After you’ve filled your dog’s Kong with something that can be frozen you can add in more ingredients.
+When starting out with Kong stuffing you can use some common items you’ve already got on hand:

 - Kibble is great, especially for dogs that are new to having a Kong.
 Most kibble is small enough that it will just easily fall out which encourages your dog to keep playing with it for more rewards.

 - Dog Treats are a popular choice, and as you know they come in many shapes and sizes.
 Whether you’re using your own homemade dog treats or some store bought ones all doggies seem to love some old fashioned treats.